 No doubt about it, our lakes deliver a refreshing remedy to all that salt and sand, but you’ll also be glad to know many towns are decked out with local swimming pools, making a country cool-down just as easy.

 Penola’s 5-lane, 30 metre heated pool is a classy affair, with family friendly facilities including a toddler pool covered by shade sails, with good options to grab a quick bite nearby.
 Pull into Café Lito for a little ‘pitstop filler’ with their selection of milkshakes, coffees, cakes and bagels, or hit up Toffee & Treats of Penola for lollies, icecreams, giant lollypops and a swathe of other sugar-filled favourites.

 In Nangwarry, the pool is free of charge, with shades and a BBQ to fry up a few snags in between dips.
-The Bordertown Swimming Pool is also a hit with families, with an on-site playground and plenty of shady picnic tables, plus the odd novelty water feature to keep little tackers entertained.
+The Olympic sized Bordertown Swimming Pool is also a hit with families, with an on-site playground and plenty of shady picnic tables, plus the odd novelty water feature to keep little tackers entertained.
 In Keith, a 25 metre solar heated pool sits tantalisingly close to the Keith Caravan Park next door, with more great facilities, including a handy BBQ and kiosk.